neilboyd/me/NDC-Sydney-2016.md

 - actors process one message at a time
 - actor state is thread safe
 - at-most-once message delivery
-  - ie it could be lost
+  - ie. it could be lost
   - cf. at-least-once (could get duplicate) and exactly-once

 I got the impression that Akka.Net is a low level design of microservices.